teleportaloo/RetroWanderer/README.markdown

 Retro Wanderer
 ==============

 Wanderer is an old open source DOS / Linux game that I loved, I played when I was a graduate student in 1991.
-I had to port it to the iPad so
+I had to port it to the iPad and iPhone so
 I could play it again.
 I'm hoping other people will love it.

 It was originally a curses based text game, but I updated it with emoji, and a little bit of drawing to make the rock look better.
 I used the sprite kit